janlelis/unibits/README.md

 Each byte of the given string is highlighted using the following mechanism (characters -> codepoints):

 - Red for invalid bytes
-- Orange for unassigned bytes/characters
 - Light blue for blanks
 - Blue for control characters
 - Non-control formatting characters in pink
 - Green for marks (Unicode only)
+- Orange for unassigned codepoints
+- Lighter orange for unassigned codepoints which are also ignorable
-- Random color for all other characters
+- Random color for all other codepoints

 ## Setup